function61/screen-server/README.md

 - Supports multiple screens (ran as separate users) with different resolutions
 - OSD notifications, OSD API for sending messages to screens over the network
 - Web UI w/ screen previews
-- Image size, 330 MB, is small (for an image with a desktop environment and a web browser)
+- Image size is small (for an image with a desktop environment and a web browser)

 How to run